 Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 Where we need to comply with a legal obligation.

 Click here to find out more about the types of lawful basis that we will rely on to process your personal data.

 Generally, we do not rely on consent as a legal basis for processing your personal data.
 However, we will get your consent before sending third party direct marketing communications to you via email or text message, or to process any special category data.
 You have the right to withdraw consent to marketing at any time by contacting us.

 Purposes for which we process your personal data

-We have set out below, in a table format, a description of the ways in which we will use your personal data and the legal basis we rely on to do so.
+We have set out below, in a table format, a description of the ways in which we may use your personal data and the legal basis we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.